Rianon/discord-bot-tutorial/README.md

-# discord-bot-tutorial
+# Tutorial for the discord bot written with discord.py
-Tutorial for the discord bot written with discord.py
+Well... the topic explains all.